rudi77/sdc/project3/writeup.md

 ##### Data Augmentation
 My training set is augmented during training set batch generation.
 The functions for data augmentation are implemented in [data_generator.py][data_generator.py].
 The following techniques are applied the images:
 - Left and right camera images: Left and right camera images are used additionaly to the center image.
 Using a left and a right camera comes in handy when model must recover from being off-road.
-If we associate the image from the center camera with a certain left then we can we can map the image from the left camera with slightly softer left turn.
+If we associate the image from the center camera with a certain left turn then we can we can map the image from the left camera with slightly softer left turn.
 Whereas the image from the right camera shall be associated with a harder left turn.
 Speaking in steering angles, a constant offset, 0.25, is added to the angle when the image from the left camera image is used.
 This offset is substracted from the angle when the image of right camera is used.
 The code for this operations is in the ```generator(...)``` function.
 ```python
   ...
   # Left image